 The reasons respondents provided for approving second-level decisions were generally consistent with the reasons provided for approving first-level decisions.
-"Realizes an alternative vision for schooling" was cited by 86 percent of respondents.
-"Increases student achievement" and "attracts students" (71 percent) were the other two most indicated reasons listed for approval of second-level decisions.
+"Realizes an alternative vision for schooling" was cited by 95 percent of respondents.
+"Attracts students" (79 percent) and "Increases parent/community involvement" (68) were the other two most indicated reasons listed for approval of second-level decisions.